 Define What Kind of SEO Specialist You Need

 SEO is not a one-size-fits-all approach.
 Cookie-cutter solutions will not make a valuable impact for your website.
 What you need is a professional that knows how to look at data and analyze what your website needs to rank higher, whether that’s keywords or backlinks, and create an SEO campaign to match your needs.

-Before hopping onto the job listings, make sure to research and get a grasp of the basics of SEO first, so you can understand what your company needs.
+Before hopping onto the job listings, make sure to research and get a grasp of the basics of SEO first, so you can determine your SEO needs.
 Then, decide what type of qualifications your potential candidate should have in order to meet those requirements.

 1. Common Software and IT Competencies They’ll Need For This Role

 SEO specialists are exactly that – someone who is knowledgeable and has the skill set to properly optimize content for search engines.
 Anyone can write copy, but you need someone who knows how to do it well, in a way that’s strategized.

 Your new hire should have a wide range of capabilities.
 They need to know how to use and work with certain types of SEO tools or software so they can gather data and analyze websites correctly.
 Look for someone with proven results.

 Your new SEO specialist should have proficiency in: